apache/jena-site/source/documentation/query/sparql-remote.md

 ## From your application

-The `QueryExecutionFactory` has methods for creating a `QueryExecution` object for remote use.
+The `QueryExecutionHTTP` has methods for creating a `QueryExecution` object for remote use.
+There are various HTTP specific settings; the default should work in most cases.
-`QueryExecutionFactory.sparqlService`

-These methods build a query execution object that uses the query engine in `org.apache.jena.sparql.engine.http`.

 The remote request is made when the `execSelect`, `execConstruct`, `execDescribe` or `execAsk` method is called.